rohit0718/tp/docs/UserGuide.md

 NUS ModBook is a **desktop app for NUS students to manage modules, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ModBook can help you organise modules faster than traditional GUI apps.

-If this is your first time here, head over to the [Quick Start](#quick-start) to begin!
+This guide will give you an overview of all the features of ModBook, as well as details regarding each command.
+If this is your first time here, head over to the [Quick Start](#quick-start) section to begin!

 * Table of Contents
 {:toc}